 Recently I’ve been writing about diversity and gender parity in the energy, infrastructure and supply chain sector.
 As an organisation we firmly believe that recruitment processes and talent strategies for small and large organisations alike, must work hard to reduce discrimination and prejudice.
-So it was a surprise to me to find that I have a bias against women in science – especially since it’s an issue I care about both professionally and personally.
-I admit, it’s a confession that’s both mortifying and embarrassing.
-I suspect I have some other ugly biases too; one’s that I am equally reluctant to admit to.
+So it was a surprise to me to find that I have a bias against women in science – especially since it’s an issue I care about – both professionally and personally.
+I admit, it’s a confession that I find embarrassing.
+I suspect I have some others too, lurking away in my unconscious.
 The only mitigating factor is that like me, I bet you’ve got some too.

-Despite my well meant intentions and fundamental belief that prejudice and discrimination are unacceptable in the workplace (and all of life!)
-I find that my own behaviour may well be influenced by a set of unconscious biases, unendorsed of course, by my conscious mind.
+Despite my good intentions and belief that prejudice and discrimination are unacceptable in the workplace (and all of life!)
+I find that my own behaviour may well be influenced by a set of unconscious biases, not endorsed of course, by my conscious mind.

 Testing Implicit or Unconscious Bias

 The Harvard Implicit Association Test (IAT) measures attitudes or beliefs that people may be unwilling or unable to report.
 It does so by measuring the strength of associations between concepts and evaluation – so users rapidly categorize two target concepts (e.g. ‘male’ and ‘female’) with two different attributes (e.g. ‘science’ and ‘liberal arts’).
 In this way it is thought to measure our implicit attitudes.